ZovoTools

 Sharing Countdowns with Others

 Every countdown you create can be shared with anyone via a simple link.
 Click the share button on any countdown card and a specially crafted URL is copied to your clipboard.
-This URL encodes the event name, target date, and mode directly into the parameters, so when someone opens the link, the countdown is automatically created in their browser.
+This URL encodes the event name, target date, and mode directly into the parameters, so when someone opens the link, the countdown is dynamically created in their browser.
 No sign-ups, no accounts, no friction.
 Just paste the link in a message, email, or social media post and anyone who clicks it will see the same countdown running on their device.

 Shared countdowns are independent once created.
 Each person's timer runs locally in their own browser, so there is no synchronization to worry about.
 The countdown will be accurate for everyone regardless of their timezone because the target date and time are encoded as an absolute moment in time.